Wrapped Aave Plasma USDT0 (WAPLAUSDT0) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Plasma USDT0 Historical Price

-According to the latest data gathered on Wrapped Aave Plasma USDT0 live price page, the current price of Wrapped Aave Plasma USDT0 is 1.003USD.
+According to the latest data gathered on Wrapped Aave Plasma USDT0 live price page, the current price of Wrapped Aave Plasma USDT0 is 1.005USD.
 The circulating supply of Wrapped Aave Plasma USDT0(WAPLAUSDT0) is

 In the past 24 hours, Wrapped Aave Plasma USDT0 has shown a price movement of